URL path: Index page // Neutral a-Glucosidase, Semen

 More information

 Semen alpha-glucosidase can be divided into two fractions: neutral (associated with the epididymis) and acidic (derived from the prostate).
 In patients with azoospermia and normal androgen levels, the measurement of neutral alpha-glucosidase (NAG) in semen plasma is a reliable parameter for assessing epididymal function.
-Neutral alpha-glucosidase measurement is a more specific and sensitive epididymal test than other markers, such as glycerophosphocholine and L-Carnitine.
+Neutral alpha-glucosidase measurement is a more specific and sensitive epididymal test than other markers, such as glycerophosphocholine and L-carnitine.

 Important Note

-The results of laboratory tests are the most important parameter for the diagnosis and monitoring of all pathological conditions.
-70-80% of diagnostic decisions are based on laboratory tests.
-The correct interpretation of laboratory results allows the doctor to distinguish "health" from "disease".
+Laboratory test results are the most critical parameter for diagnosing and monitoring all pathological conditions.
+Between 70 to 80% of diagnostic decisions are based on laboratory tests.
+Correctly interpreting laboratory results allows a doctor to distinguish "healthy" from "diseased."

-The results of laboratory tests should not be interpreted as the numerical result of an individual analysis.
-Test results should be interpreted in relation to individual and family history, clinical findings, and the results of other laboratory tests and information.
-Your GP can explain the importance of your test results.
+Laboratory test results should not be interpreted from the numerical result of a single analysis.
+Test results should be analyzed based on each case and family history, clinical findings, and the results of other laboratory tests and information.
+Your physician should explain the importance of your test results.

-At Diagnostiki Athinon we answer your every question regarding the examinations you do in our laboratory and we contact your doctor in order to have the best possible medical care.
+At Diagnostiki Athinon, we answer any questions you may have about the test you perform in our laboratory and contact your doctor to ensure you receive the best possible medical care.

 Additional information